by Sunil Shrivastav

 When explaining challenges and how you solved them or answering interviewers’ questions, you should use the STAR method (Situation, Task, Action, Result).
 It helps you to make your case stronger and assists interviewers in decision-making.

 Do a dry run 2–3 times before you present.
-This can help you time things, which you can adjust to be sure you can cover everything that’s important.
+This can help you time things, which you can adjust to be sure you can cover everything important.
 Then, if you carefully craft your deep dive, you can predict likely questions and prepare in advance.
-One way to predict is just ask yourself what question you would have asked as an interviewer.
+One way to predict is to ask yourself what question you would have asked as an interviewer.

 … how I put this to work in my Zalando interview.
-I received the schedule in advance from the Zalando recruiter, indicating that the design deep-dive would last 90 minutes, and should cover at least two case studies.
+I received the schedule in advance from the Zalando recruiter, indicating that the design deep-dive would last 90 minutes and should cover at least two case studies.
 So I formed a plan allowing 30 minutes per case study, with 30 minutes for Q&A. I then restructured my case studies according to my dSix structure.
 This involved reducing a lot of material, but my method provided a rigorous discipline for doing this: Dot 1: 5–10 minutes, Dot 2 and Dot 3: 20 minutes, Dot 4: 5–10 minutes.
-Dot 5 I decided to leave for the Q&A, and Dot 6 I managed to cover for both case studies during the 90-minute session.
+Dot 5, I decided to leave for the Q&A, and Dot 6, I managed to cover both case studies during the 90-minute session.

 I have been asked so many times how to show a case study.
 There is no one right way.
 It depends on what you are communicating and how you want to communicate.
 I have seen presentations in PowerPoint, pdf, live product walkthroughs and raw design files.
 That’s great, but interviewers are also interested in your creative execution and managing side.
 So I prefer showing everything in one design file (mostly Figma in presentation mode), and It’s okay if it’s a bit raw as long as you can communicate and engage the interview panel with your story.
 It’s good.
-It’s essential to show your raw creative side, all explorations, how you manage your file and design assets.
+It’s essential to show your raw creative side, all explorations, and how you manage your file and design assets.

 - William Rushton